OlegMazurov/Koyaanisqatsi/README.md

 Another analogy is with the idea of the "global clock": the synchronous approach implements it, the asynchronous one rejects it.

 ### Serial vs. Parallel
 If we want to parallelize our algorithms we find that the synchronous one is "embarrassingly parallel" within one generation of updates but imposes a barrier for all parallel processes between two generations.
-It's a straightforward parallelization approach to a straightforward synchronous implementation.
+It's a straightforward parallelization approach to a straightforward synchronous implementation (see [OrdinaryLife.java](src/main/java/org/sync/OrdinaryLife.java)).
 One thing is obvious: such implementation won't scale: just imagine a parallel computer the size of the Solar system and what it would take to reach a barrier for all its parallel computations - I'll call it the Solar system scalability test.

 The asynchronous approach is trickier to parallelize but if you are familiar with Go you can imagine a network of go-routines and channels that will express all concurrency there is in Life.
 Will it pass the Solar system scalability test?
 Yes, but on one condition: if all your communicating serial processes are physical.
 We can easily create millions of go-routines on contemporary computers but we still have only so many cores and to execute our highly concurrent program we need to dynamically map our cores to our go-routines.
 In other words, we need a scheduler.
 And the problem is that it's very difficult for a scheduler to figure out which go-routine can make real progress, so, many of them will be allowed to run on a physical core only to find out that they still don't have enough input to compute their next state and have to loop back on the blocking select.
 The actual process, an OS thread, will never block but it will be running through lots of unnecessary switching to incomplete go-routines.
 Can we do better?